seanbyd/seanbyd.github.io/_posts/2025-03-16-es-create-kafka-connect-mq-source-connector-DRAFT.md

 # Reason for writing this post

-While I find the IBM documentation perfect as reference when you have solid understanding of IBM Event Streams, I found it challenging the first time I created a Kafka Connect runtime with an associated Kafka 'source' Connector for IBM MQ.
+While I find the IBM documentation perfect as reference when you have solid understanding of IBM Event Streams, I found it challenging the first time I created a Kafka Connect runtime with an associated Kafka 'Source' Connector for IBM MQ.

 This guide attempts to add some clarity to the page - details that weren't clear to me while I was learning.
 It also describes my learning journey including problems I faced, perhaps related to my habit of not reading documentation thouroughly enough.